xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (dkulp)   When bulk editing path, if the original "looks" like a windows path ( : as second char),
+   -- bug (dkulp)   Make sure FPP string upload doesn't generate configuration that won't work, make sure
-                    then parse as a windows path instead of "native", Fixes #1532 -- bug (dkulp)   When loading older show directories, it will sometimes go into a loop displaying error
+                    it marks hasSerial as false if no serial is configured -- bug (dkulp)   When bulk editing path, if the original "looks" like a windows path ( : as second char), then parse as a windows path instead of "native", Fixes #1532 -- bug (dkulp)   When loading older show directories, it will sometimes go into a loop displaying error